 A student reporting to any of the above confidential resources may request complete confidentiality, meaning that the staff in question will not share reported information with University officials without the student’s consent.
 Please note that these resources may have obligations under University policies, state or federal laws that prevent them from maintaining absolute confidentiality.

 Confidential Resource Advisor (CRA)

 The Confidential Resource Advisor serves as a resource for members of the Northeastern University community who have had a complaint of discrimination filed against them.
 You may contact the CRA as a first step or at any point in a University investigative process.
 The CRA will not tell you what you should or should not do; instead, will provide confidential information, support, and resources for you to explore what next steps would best support you.

 Report to Faculty or Staff

-All faculty and staff are considered “responsible employees” and are required to report information to the Title IX Coordinator.
+All faculty and staff are considered “Mandatory University Reporters” and are required to report information to the Title IX Coordinator.
 Only those individuals who are statutorily prohibited from reporting, such as health professionals from UHCS and spiritual advisors or clergy do not have a duty to report all incidents.
 As such, any reports of sexual misconduct made to faculty or staff will be directed to the Title IX Coordinator who will investigate and respond accordingly.